This article is intended for U.S. business owners only.

 Calculating payroll taxes is a task that can overwhelm even the most experienced business owners, which is where Wave Payroll can lend a helping hand.

-As well, if you’re a business owner in New York, North Carolina, California, Florida, Texas, Tennessee, Illinois, Virginia or Washington, there’s an option to have your payroll tax payments and filings done for you.
+As well, if you’re a business owner in Arizona, California, Florida, Georgia, Illinois, Indiana, Minnesota, New York, North Carolina, Tennessee, Texas, Virginia, Washington, or Wisconsin, there’s an option to have your payroll tax payments and filings done for you.

 8. How are payroll taxes paid?

-All Federal withholding and unemployment taxes must be paid electronically through Electronic Federal Tax Payment System (EFTPS); paper checks are not accepted.
+All Federal withholding and unemployment taxes must be paid electronically either through Electronic Federal Tax Payment System (EFTPS) or by wire or ACH credit.
+Paper checks are no longer accepted.
 If the date on which employers are required to make a federal tax deposit falls on a non-business day, then employers have until the close of the next business day (any day other than a Saturday, Sunday, or legal holiday) to make a timely deposit.

 Some states also require electronic payments.
 Your business must register for an account with each tax collection agency in the state for which you have to pay.